tehuang/LibrarySystem/README.md

 ## Overview

 This Library Management System is my first attempt at learning Spring Boot.
-Implemented following a comprehensive [blog post](https://ithelp.ithome.com.tw/articles/10339298), it incorporates DAO, controller, and service layers.
+Implemented following a comprehensive [blog post](https://ithelp.ithome.com.tw/articles/10339298), it incorporates controller, service, and DAO layers.
 The system provides essential CRUD (Create, Read, Update, Delete) operations for managing books in a library.
 The system utilizes MySQL as the relational database and exposes RESTful APIs to interact seamlessly with book records.